miahbates/dogs-and-frogs/README.md

 - [x] I want to be able to delete my own posts
 - [x] I want to be able to log in
 - [x] I want to be able filter for dogs and frogs
-- [ ] I want to be able to comment on other people's profiles
+- [x] I want to be able to comment on other people's profiles
-- [ ] I want to be able to log in via Github (stretch)

-## Acceptance Criteria
+### Acceptance Criteria
 - [x] Forms for users to sign up and log in
 - [x] A form for users to submit data only accessible to logged in users
 - [x] A page showing all the data